usegalaxy-eu/docker-ilastik/README.md

 This will display Ilastik and you will be able to read and write into your current folder.

-More complex ilastik options can be set by setting up an executable file at `/bin/ilastik_with_args`.
+More complex Ilastik options can be set by setting up an executable file at `/bin/ilastik_with_args`.

 For example:
 ```bash